lanouyu/lanouyu.github.io/_posts/2017-10-25-semi-adv-multi.md

 [Paper](https://speechlab.sjtu.edu.cn/papers/oyl11-lan-icassp18.pdf){: .btn .btn--inverse}

-* Designed a multitask learning method by neatly merging a unidirectional / bidirectional language model and a slot tagging model in SLU;

-* Exploited a shared space for both tasks and two task-specific spaces for classification, extracted generalized language knowledge, and regularized the slot tagging model;

-* Developed an adversarial discriminator to obtain more task-independent sharing information for SLU;

-* Implemented in *PyTorch*;

-* Achieved the best performance in slot tagging task on both small (ATIS) and large-scale datasets (e.g. improved F1-score from 67.66% to 71.55% with 5k labeled sentences).
+## Abstract
+Spoken language understanding (SLU) usually requires human semantic annotation on collected data, but the process is expensive.
+In order to make better use of unlabeled data for robust SLU, we propose an adversarial multi-task learning method by merging a bidirectional language model (BLM) and a slot tagging model (STM).
+As a secondary objective, the BLM is used to learn generalized and unsupervised knowledge with abundant unlabeled data and improve the performance of STM on unseen data samples.
+We construct a shared space for both tasks and independent private spaces for each task respectively.
+Additional adversarial task discriminator is also used to obtain more task-independent sharing information.
+Experiments show that the proposed approaches achieve the state-of-the-art performance on the small scale ATIS benchmark and significantly improve the semi-supervised performance on a large-scale dataset.

 ## To cite us
 ```markdown